 The selections which have been made on below screen image (click to enlarge) result in this program:

 This setting defines the function of the Tx pin located inside the VE.Direct connector.
 Use the VE.Direct TX digital output cable, ASS030550500 to access - and therefore receive signals from - the pin.

 The Rx pin on the VE.Direct connector can be used for other functions.
-This functionality was introduced in firmware version 1.17 and applies to the 10A, 15A and 20A chargers with a load output.
+This functionality was introduced in firmware version 1.17.
 Available options:

 Note: These settings work in a similar way to a remote on/off switch, but instead they control the load output.